 You can limit, but not prevent this, by going to your browser preferences and turning off cookies.
 I don’t recommend this however, because many websites require cookies in order to operate properly.

-Note that Google, the world’s largest ad network, allows you to turn off ad tracking—at least for Google ads—at the following URL:
+Note that Google, the world’s largest ad network, allows you to turn off ad tracking—at least for Google ads.

 Be Careful What You Share